Tribe Challenges at Summerland California

 Every camper at Summerland California has the opportunity to work with others as a team.
 In order to develop new interests apart from screen-based activities, we challenge campers to test their limits as part of a tribe.

-Tribes compete as a group at the Beach Olympics, or on science and engineering projects.
+Tribes compete as a group at the Amazing Race, or on science and engineering projects.
 The goal is not just to be the best- the goal is to learn how to work well with others.

 Often when we are consumed by video games or social media, we forget how to socialize with others.
 Sometimes we can fall behind in our abilities to make friends and interact.